 The Department of Health and Human Services (HHS) could lead an interagency effort to develop and implement technical assistance plans that support effective ICWA implementation.
 Over the last 10 years, HHS has been engaged in interdepartmental work on ICWA, including ICWA regulations and guidance development and more recently on a variety of policy efforts that address the intersection between ICWA and other federal child welfare laws.
 Examples of additional coordination could include formalizing the relationship with a Memorandum of Understanding (MOU) or amending current agreements to more specifically address ongoing technical assistance needs for states and Tribes.
+Clear delineation of roles and responsibilities is essential and having decision-making authority within the collaboration would be helpful.
 An MOU or operating agreement should include structured opportunities for Tribes to meet with federal staff in planning and coordinating the technical assistance.
 This approach should include integration of existing efforts-such as the Department of Justice's (DOJ) work to support state court implementation of ICWA and address intersecting issues like human trafficking and Missing and Murdered Indigenous Peoples-into a broader systems approach that strengthens ICWA implementation across federal agencies.
-To support a coordinated approach, each of the departments should establish units or engagement teams that focus specifically on ICWA implementation.
-The departments should also interface with existing Tribal advisory committees, like the Administration for Children and Families Tribal Advisory Committee, to help guide implementation and elevate Tribal priorities.
+To support a coordinated approach, departments should interface with existing Tribal advisory committees, like the Administration for Children and Families Tribal Advisory Committee, to help guide implementation and elevate Tribal priorities.
 Further, utilizing existing departmental advisory groups, workgroups, and interagency tools to align federal resources, reduce fragmentation, prevent stagnation in interagency efforts, and support cross-agency collaboration that is responsive to the needs of Tribes and Native children and families.
 This structure could position HHS to foster sustained, cross-agency collaboration that respects Tribal sovereignty and strengthens ICWA compliance and implementation.